Introduction

 Chapter 6

-Stanley Fairbrass, originally appointed as Chief Officer of Newport Fire Brigade before the war, but by the time he was undertaking the role of AFS examiner, he had been appointed by the island's combined local authorities as supreme commander of all Isle of Wight fire brigades and AFS units.
+Stanley Fairbrass, originally appointed as Chief Officer of Newport Fire Brigade before the war.
+By the time he undertook the role of AFS examiner, he had been appointed by the island's combined local authorities as supreme commander of all Isle of Wight fire brigades and AFS units, the first man to do so.

 I now come to the moment which every auxiliary dreads far more than the dangers to which he is experienced in fire fighting; the passing out examination.
 Our particular class of trainees had quite a time ago completed our training, yet when quite without warning the Chief Officer informed us that we were to be examined on the following Sunday we couldn’t help feeling some qualms of anxiety.
 We spent the week busily in revision, even working up our knowledge until late on Sunday morning.